google/flax/docs/howtos-howto.md

 ```

 ### Go through the remaining hunks manually
-This step is potentially most time-consuming.
-Examine the changes in each
-`*.rej` diff file for all hunks that couldn't be merged automatically.
-If the
+Examine the changes in each `*.rej` diff file for all hunks that couldn't be
-example code hasn't changed significantly, the work typically involves just
+merged automatically.
+If the example code hasn't changed significantly, the
-finding the right place to insert and remove the lines mentioned in the diff.
+work typically involves just finding the right place to insert and remove the
-If the example code _has_ changed significantly, this work will be more
+lines mentioned in the diff.
+If the example code _has_ changed significantly,
-involved (e.g., understanding the intent of the `howto`).
+the work may also involve understanding the intent of the `howto` or contacting
+the author(s) of the `howto`.

 ### Re-pack the HOWTO
-Pack the changes on your branch into a `howto` via the below script.
+Pack the changes on your branch into a `howto` via the script below.
 In this
-case, we can overwrite the existing diff with the same name (e.g., the path of
+case, we can overwrite the existing diff with the same name, where the name of
-the diff file less the directory structure and `.diff` extension).
+a `howto` is the file name without the extension (e.g., the name for the
+`distributed-training.diff` `howto` is `distributed-training`).
 ```bash
 ./howtos/scripts/pack_howto_diffs.sh
 ```